elizabethsiegle/pubnubChatAndHangman/README.md

 * Created a publish function, which displays messages users type.
 * Populated the message history to keep track of old messages, and pre-populated the user list to display the random letters assigned to users on the chat app.

 This took more time than I thought because I wasn't sure where to begin!
 I looked over PubNub's iOS and JS SDKs and documentation, read multiple tutorials, and still did not know what to do (it is midterms-season, after all.)
-But actually, the sky is the limit with PubNub, and I look forward to using their SDKs in the future for hackathons, side projects, and hopefully classes!
+But actually, the sky is the limit with PubNub, and I look forward to using their SDKs in the future for hackathons, side projects, and hopefully classes, after midterms end!